Scotiabank Theatre Toronto: History

 The theatre opened on May 19, 1999, as the Paramount Theatre Toronto with the release of Star Wars: Episode I – The Phantom Menace.
 The multiplex opened with 14 screens and 4,500 seats, and Toronto's first 3-D IMAX screen.
-The Paramount Theatre banner was the trademark of Paramount Pictures, the film studio of the former owner Famous Players' parent company Viacom.
-In 2005, Viacom sold Famous Players to Cinema Galaxy Income Fund — owner of Cineplex Galaxy Cinemas — creating the company Cineplex Entertainment.
-The theatre was rebranded as Scotiabank Theatre Toronto, under a sponsorship arrangement with Canadian bank Scotiabank.

-The theatre was built as part of the RioCan Hall complex (formerly Festival Hall) and planning for the complex and theatre started in 1994.
-The RioCan Hall also contains a Milestones Grill and Bar, and а Marshalls store.
+The theatre was built as part of the RioCan Hall complex (formerly Festival Hall); planning for the complex and theatre started in 1994.
+The RioCan Hall also contains a Milestones Grill and Bar, а Marshalls store, and a No Frills.
 Until May 2014, the space housed a flagship Chapters store.
 From October 2007 until early 2010, the hall also housed CiRCA nightclub.
 Before CiRCA, the first tenant was the Playdium family entertainment centre.
 Though the nightclub and entertainment centre are now closed, Playdium also opened a smaller TechTown arcade in the movie theatre, which remains operational to this day as a Cinescape arcade.

+In 2005, Viacom sold Famous Players to Cinema Galaxy Income Fund — owner of Cineplex Galaxy Cinemas — creating the company Cineplex Entertainment.
+As it did not hold rights to the Paramount Pictures brand, the Paramount Theatre chain was rebranded as "Scotiabank Theatre" in 2007: the rebranding was part of an agreement between Cineplex and Scotiabank that saw the companies also launch the Scene loyalty program.

 The theatre hosts the Toronto After Dark Film Festival annually.
 The festival moved to the Scotiabank Theatre in 2013.
 The festival is a showcase of horror, sci-fi, action and cult cinema.